broadtoad/Flight_Tracker/README.md

 # Flight_Tracker
-Tool to monitor airline flights and optionally send notifications when prices go below a set threshold/price point.
+Tool to monitor airline flights (SW) and optionally send notifications when prices go below a set threshold/price point.

-Tool can be used to monitor reward purchases, cheapest roundtrip or oneway flights, or specific flights using the `--flight_numbers` flag.
+Tool can be used to monitor cheapest roundtrip or oneway flights, or specific flights using the `--flight_numbers` flag.
-For reward purchases, the user's flight itineraries are checked and notifications are sent when flights decrease in value by a set `--threshold`.

-Note: Use at your own risk.
+Notes: Use at your own risk.
 Scraping data may be in violation of flight company's Terms of Service.
+Flight tracking by user account has been removed.
+SW changes their website too often for this to work long term.

 ## Installation
 1. Clone/download repository:<br>
 `git clone https://github.com/broadtoad/Flight_Tracker.git`
-2. Install Chrome WebDriver:<br>
-`brew install chromedriver`
-3. Sign up for an account with [Twilio](https://www.twilio.com/) and edit `twilio.json` to receive notifications
+2. Sign up for an account with [Twilio](https://www.twilio.com/) and edit `twilio.json` to receive notifications
-4. Install application<br>
+3. Install application<br>
 `cd Flight_Tracker` `python setup.py install`
-    * Note, if edits are made to `twilio.json` you must either rerun `python setup.py install` or specify the new file location using `--twilio` argument.

 For flight tracking, I recommend running the script on [Amazon Web Services](https://aws.amazon.com/free/) (it's free, and you can protect yourself from incurring fees by using a Visa gift card).
-If using Amazon Web Services, run `sh install_chromedriver_aws.sh` to install Chrome WebDriver.

 Tested on AWS Linux, MacOS, Python2.7, Python3.6